What’s this?

 If you’re using Windows, Ken Lowe’s post on stardot here includes some pre-built versions of acme, beebasm, basictool and lzsa and instructions on how to install them.

-Given all that, to convert a Z-code game file into a bootable disc image:
+Given all that, to convert a Z-code story file into a bootable disc image:

-If all goes well, you should end up with a file called my-game-file.ssd or my-game-file.dsd which is a bootable Acorn DFS disc image.
+If all goes well, you should end up with a file called my-story-file.ssd or my-story-file.dsd which is a bootable Acorn DFS disc image.

 Getting help